-Boots equipped with the BOA® Fit System, which is now popular in the top freeride scene.
+Boots equipped with the BOA® Fit System, which is becoming increasingly popular in the freeride scene

 BOA has a history of over 20 years in snowboarding.
 Since its release for alpine skiing in the 2023-2024 season, it has quickly become the talk of the scene.
 Katsuno Tenran and Sasaki Yu have been using BOA boots since last season.
 These two top freeride skiers are now full-fledged BOA users